Skip to content

 WHAT MAKES A WELL-CUT TANZANITE ?

-A well-cut tanzanite will display the gemstone’s color to its best ability, look symmetrical when viewed from above, and reflect light at the proper angles to create brilliance and sparkle.
+A well-cut tanzanite displays its color at its very best, appears symmetrical when viewed from above, and reflects light at the correct angles to create brilliance and sparkle.

 Windows - sign of a poor cut